I started playing guitar in my young days – and a few years ago I began to build my own electric guitars.

 After thinking about building my own guitar for a while and some experience I had from repairing my old guitars and a first refret I decided to start with a guitar kit.
 It was a single cut model.
 I finished it in a classical Sunburst made with nitro cellulose rattle cans.
 I replaced all ingredients I didn’t like with better ones.

 After so much fun with the guitar kit I bought a router and some additional tools and planned a guitar that is a mixture of a Les Paul and a Music Man EVH.
 I fretted it with stainless steel frets and made a fat neck, so I call it ‘Fat Ed’.
 I even made a hardshell case for it.

 For my next guitar I wanted something special.
 It has the same shape but another top wood – Ovangkol.
 It has a zero fret and an unradiused fret board.
 I milled the brass bridge and wound the clear humbuckers.

 I always wanted to play a semi hollow and am a fan of the Yamaha CV820WB.
 So I planned my own interpretation of this guitar – my guitar is much smaller, made of mohogany and has a flamed maple top I stained green.
-It is work in progress and I’m currently put on an oil finish.
+I gave the guitar a complete oil finish and polished it.

 At home I usually play guitar through my HX Stomp, sitting at the desk and the pedal is not within reach.
 Switching via the included HX Edit I find a bit cumbersome, I would like to have hotkeys.